 John Muir Way:

-A more modern route than many of the others, the John Muir way a fascinating journey through Scotland’s heritage.
-As well as the usual breath-taking coastal and inland scenery, this route includes many sites of historical and cultural interests along the way; you will discover the Roman Antonine Wall, marvel at the Falkirk Wheel and explore Blackness Castle.
+A more modern route than many of the others, the John Muir way is a fascinating journey through Scotland’s heritage.
+As well as the usual breath-taking coastal and inland scenery, this route includes many sites of historical and cultural interest along the way; you will discover the Roman Antonine Wall, marvel at the Falkirk Wheel and explore Blackness Castle.

 The Great Glen Way:

 This 73 mile walking trail from Fort William to Inverness boats of fantastic views of some of Scotland’s famous lochs, including Loch Ness where you may even catch a glimpse of Nessie.
+The trail takes you through the natural mountain pass between the Northwest Highlands and the Grampian Mountains and truly showcases the rugged beauty of the Scottish Highlands.

 Cape Wrath Trail:

 If you fancy a challenge this Scottish route is the one for you.
-This challenging yet rewarding trail snakes its way through some of Scotland’s most breath-taking and remote landscapes, from Fort William to the northwestern tip of mainland Britain
+This challenging yet rewarding trail snakes its way through some of Scotland’s most breath-taking and remote landscapes, from Fort William to the northwestern tip of mainland Britain.